HappySeaFox/sail/BUILDING.md

 #### Build requirements

-- git
+- Git
-- cmake 3.12 or later
+- CMake 3.18 or later
 - GCC and G++ 7.5 or later
-- standard C/C++ development files installed (usually installed by metapackages like `build-essential`)
+- Standard C/C++ development files (usually installed by metapackages like `build-essential`)
-- codec-specific development libraries installed.
-You can grab the list from `debian/control`
+- Codec-specific development libraries.
+See `debian/control` for the complete list

 #### Build steps